Mnm1st/cfss-intern/README.md

 # ctfLearn 96
 https://ctflearn.com/challenge/96

-Download the image from given Mega link and use [strings] command to get the flag
+Download the image from given Mega link and use "strings" command to get the flag

 # Glory of the garden
 https://play.picoctf.org/practice/challenge/44

-Just download the given image file and simply use [strings] command to get the required flag
+Just download the given image file and simply use "strings" command to get the required flag

 # m00nwalk
 https://play.picoctf.org/practice/challenge/26